marcopennekamp/lore/specification/traits-structs.md

 Any struct extending `Position3D` will have to provide a definition for all three of these abstract functions.

-In the future, we might introduce **syntactic sugar** for the simpler forms of data abstraction, especially so that implementing data-heavy traits with a struct isn't ultra tedious.
-For now, we want to keep it simple though, and the idea of multi-functions once again proves to be powerful enough to get there.
+In the future, we might introduce **syntactic sugar** for the simpler forms of data abstraction, especially so that implementing data-heavy traits with a struct isn't so tedious.
+Virtual properties (like `x`, `y`, and `z` above) and inherited shape types currently fulfill a similar purpose, but are not compatible with each other.
+This is a design oversight that we want to remedy eventually.

 ##### Behavioral Abstraction

 Traits are natural abstractions for **behavior**.
 Just as with data abstraction, multiple dispatch provides the ability to work with abstract and concrete functions.
-To Lore, a trait itself is just an "empty" type.
+To Lore, a trait itself is mostly just an "empty" type.
 All the magic happens within the multi-functions.

 As a simple example of behavior abstractions, consider a trait `Hashable` that requires its implementors to provide a `hash` function: